LuciaGiagnolini12/FileSystem_to_BoDi/README.md

 ## Workflow Structure

-The workflow is organized into five main stages, each with its own folder containing the Python code:
+The workflow is organized into five main phases, each with its own folder containing the Python code:

-### Stage 1: Systematization of Existing Information
+### Phase 1: Systematization of Existing Information

-This foundational stage produces a formalized representation of the archive's content structure through ten progressive steps:
+This foundational phase produces a formalized representation of the archive's content structure through ten progressive steps:

 - Implementation of protection measures to ensure archive immutability
 - Complete hierarchical census of files and directories